PurrFormance/.github/profile/README.md

 - **Web Accessibility:** Students can access the created content directly from their browsers, eliminating the need for additional app downloads.

 - **Data Collection:** PurrFormance integrates analytics tools to track student interactions with the content, providing valuable data to assess their understanding and progress.

+- **Modular Interfacing:** PurrFormance takes versatility to the next level by offering a modular kit that allows seamless integration with a wide range of hardware and machines.
+This means you can easily connect our platform to your preferred devices, whether it's cutting-edge VR headsets, AR glasses, or any other emerging technology.
+This modular approach ensures that PurrFormance remains at the forefront of educational innovation, enabling educators and creators to harness the full potential of VR and AR across various hardware ecosystems.

 - **Customization:** Tailor learning experiences based on individual student needs for a more engaging experience.